-How you interact with the board depends on the board’s legal role in a particular issue.
-The board has three principal functions, and those functions determine the type of input citizens may provide.
+How you interact with the Board of County Councilors depends on the board’s legal role in a particular issue.
+The board has two principal functions, and those functions determine the type of input citizens may provide.
 These functions affect what the board can or cannot do and bind the board to considering issues in specific ways.

-Sometimes the law limits the board to considering an issue in a public meeting setting only.
-By law, this precludes public comments and also precludes individual board members from having direct contact with interested parties.
-This is not a decision of the board but a binding requirement of the law.
+Sometimes the law limits the board to considering an issue only in a public meeting.
+By law, this precludes public comments and individual board members having direct contact with interested parties.
+These limits are not set by the board, but are binding requirements of the law.

-With that in mind, here are the three principal board roles and the legalities that must come into play regarding citizen participation.
+With that in mind, here are the two principal board roles and legalities that come into play regarding citizen participation.

-When the commissioners adopt resolutions or ordinances, they are carrying out their legislative, or law-making, function.
-Board actions such as adopting zoning codes, the county’s biennial budget, or leash laws fall within its legislative function.
+When the board adopts resolutions or ordinances, it is carrying out its legislative, or law-making, function.
+Board actions such as adopting zoning codes, the biennial budget and leash laws fall within its legislative function.
 To take legislative action, the board must hold a public hearing and allow public comments.

-How to participate: In addition to testifying at the public hearing, either orally or by submitting written comments, you may contact county commissioners directly.
-There are no legal restrictions from phoning them or writing to them individually about an issue they will decide in a public hearing.
+How to participate: In addition to testifying at the public hearing, either orally or in written comment, you may contact county councilors directly.
+There are no legal restrictions about phoning them or writing them individually about an issue they will decide in a public hearing.
 The councilors can be reached at (360) 397-2232)

-How to participate: Legal restrictions limit the input councilors may recieve at an official public meeting in which the board makes quasi-judicial decisions has some legal restrictions on the input commissioners may receive.
+How to participate: Legal restrictions limit the input councilors may recieve at an official public meeting when the board is to make a quasi-judicial decision.
 The board may not receive new information about the issue.
-Instead, only arguments that deal with whether the original decision was or wasn’t in error, based on the evidence available at the time of the original decision, are allowed.
+Only arguments dealing with whether the original decision was or wasn’t in error, based on the evidence available at the time, are allowed.
 Those arguments must be provided in writing, in advance.
 By law, no comments are allowed at the public meeting itself.
-This means that for you to have input on an issue that might be appealed, the time to be involved is early in the process.
-When a decision is at the hearings examiner level, there is plenty of opportunity for your input.
-Once an issue is appealed to the board, there are fewer opportunities.
+This means that for you to have input on an issue that might be appealed, you should get involved early in the process.
+Citizens have opportunity for input at the hearings examiner level.
+But once an issue is appealed to the board, fewer opportunities exist.

 - Public hearing: Citizens may provide written or oral comments.